Hypercontracts: Introduction

-In this work, we provide an improved theory of contracts, called \emph{hypercontracts}, that addresses the above deficiencies, by giving more structure while defining environments and implementations.
+\paragraph{Contributions.} In this paper, we provide a theory of contracts, called \emph{hypercontracts}, that addresses the above deficiencies by requiring more structure in definition of components, environments, and implementations.
+This additional structure does not restrict the applicability of our theory, however.
 This theory is built in three stages.
 We begin with a theory of components.
 Then we state what are the sets of components that our theory can express; we call such objects \compsets, which are equivalent to hyperproperties in behavioral formalisms~\cite{10.1007/978-3-319-99725-4_17}.
 From these \compsets, we build hypercontracts.
 We provide closed-form expressions for hypercontract manipulations.
 Then we show how the hypercontract theory applies to two specific cases: downward-closed hypercontracts and interface hypercontracts (equivalent to interface automata).
+The main difference between hypercontracts and the meta-theory of contracts is that hypercontracts are more structured: the meta-theory of contracts defines a theory of components, and uses these components in order to define contracts.
+Hypercontracts use the theory of components to define compsets, which are the types of properties that we are interested in representing in a specific theory.
+Hypercontracts are built out of compsets, not out of components.

-Our contributions are the following: $(i)$ a new model of \emph{hypercontracts} possessing a richer algebra than the metatheory of~\cite{BenvenisteContractBook}, $(ii)$ a calculus of \emph{\conic hypercontracts} offering finite representations of downward-closed hypercontracts, $(iii)$ a reformulation of de Alfaro-Henzinger interface automata~\cite{alfaroHenzingerIntAutomata} by specializing the components of hypercontracts to be receptive languages, and $(iv)$ illustrations of hypercontracts addressing secure information flow and the robustness of data-driven components used in safety-critical applications.
+To summarize, our contributions are the following: $(i)$ a new model of \emph{hypercontracts} possessing a richer algebra than the metatheory of~\cite{BenvenisteContractBook} and capable of expressing any lattice of hyperproperties and $(ii)$ a calculus of \emph{\conic hypercontracts} offering finite representations of downward-closed hypercontracts.